Maosef/AI_content_moderation/README.md

-# Docker Deployment Guide
+# IRONCLAD Docker Deployment Guide

-This guide explains how to containerize and deploy the IRONCLAD Content Sanitizer Gradio application.
+This guide explains how to containerize and deploy the IRONCLAD Sanitizer Gradio application.

 ## Quick Start